- ANSI/ASME Pipe Marking Standards

 When deciding what type of color standards to use for labeling a facility, it is important to know all the possible options.
+OSHA plant identification is an important part of determining what pipe marking standard you’ll need to follow.
 There are pipe marking standards for marine vessels, medical purposes, and wastewater treatment, to name a few.
 Unique environments may call for different color recommendations or even combinations of colors to keep employees safe and aware of their surroundings.
 The decision to use voluntary standards put forth by standard setting organizations like ANSI, ASME, or the NFPA, is always a prudent one, as the standards might still be mandatory by OSHA.

 Carefully choosing which color standards to use is well worth the effort, as it will not be an easy feat to change later down the road.
 High quality pipe marking labels can last for years and if the standard within the facility is changed, replacement of all outdated pipe markings will be necessary.

 Sea Vessel and Marine Pipe Marking: ISO 14726:2008